ikhsanhabibi/learn-react/README.md

 - allows to update special property (state)

-# Styling component
+# Styling the component

-- global css code
+- global css code (css file)
-- in head on browser console
+- exists in head on browser console
+- there is two kind of styling : inline style & external css file (import it)